 Hi, I’m Miriam!

-I’m a postdoctoral researcher at LINK Lab at Northwestern University.
+I’m a postdoctoral researcher at LINK Lab at Northwestern University, working with Ágnes Horvát.

-My expertise lies in developing computational approaches to operationalize and understand complex and potentially harmful phenomena, such as misinformation, violent language, and abuse online.
-I do this by applying Natural Language Processing (NLP) to analyze large-scale text data, identify patterns, and uncover nuanced insights that inform interventions and policy-making.
+My expertise lies in developing computational approaches to analyze complex and potentially harmful phenomena, such as misinformation, violent language, and abuse online.
+I do this by applying Natural Language Processing (NLP) to analyze large-scale text data, identify patterns, and uncover insights that inform interventions and policy-making.

 Updates